BSPQ22-23/BSPQ23-E5/README.md

 # Hotel Manager Tool
-Manage your hotels or reservations in an easy way.
+Manage your hotels or reservations in an easy way...

 <h1>Building the project</h1>
 To compile the project run the next command in the part you want to compile